Duct Ectasia or comedo mastitis

 The image above shows a normal breast duct, lined with about 2 to 3 layers of normal cells, and surrounded by collagen.
 But in the image below, the duct is dilated and inflammatory cells or

-Duct ectasia can produce a sticky, multicolored discharge, almost like toothpaste.
+Duct ectasia can produce a sticky, multicoloured discharge, almost like toothpaste.
 Sometimes duct ectasia causes pain, itching, and possibly swelling of the nipple.
-Furthermore, if duct ectasia progresses a mass, or lump can develop.
+Furthermore, if it progresses a mass, or lump can develop.

 Comedomastitis and Plasma Cell Mastitis

-There are three alternate names for duct ectasia and these are:-
+There are three alternate names and these are:-

 - Peridcutal mastitis